 In presenting Foreigner, Sammy Hagar singled out the band’s song, “Jukebox Hero,” calling Gramm’s singing “one of the greatest rock vocal performances ever.”
 Hagar congratulated the band’s fans for their groundswell of support in helping them finally get selected for inclusion.

 Jones, who on Feb.
-21 revealed that he has been battling Parkinson’s disease, was represented during the acceptance speeches by his daughter Alexandra Dexter-Jones.
+21 revealed that he has been battling Parkinson’s disease, was represented during the acceptance speeches by his daughter Annabelle Dexter-Jones.
 In his remarks, which she read with pride and a degree of emotion, he said, “Rock and roll was the first thing that grabbed me.
 There was no Plan B.

 “Right from the start, Mick and I hit it off.
 We didn’t always agree… but our music continues to stand the test of time.”